m0smith/malabar-mode/README.md

    yourself and send me a patch...)

-   If you really really need a working version Right Now[TM] you can always use the `malabar-1.1` tag.
+   If you really really need a working version Right Now[TM] you can always use the `malabar-1.3` tag.

-   When a Maven (pre)release is made, I will tag a version of malabar-mode that locks to that version.
+   When a Maven (pre)release is made, I will usually tag a version of malabar-mode that locks to that version.

 5. Unpack the resulting `malabar-<version>-dist.zip` somewhere